Neuromuscular Medicine Fellowship

 - Single fiber EMG, IOM and autonomic nervous system testing

-- With close faculty supervision, fellows are involved in the performance and interpretation of tissue biopsies,
+- With close faculty supervision, perform and interpret the results of tissue biopsies,

-- Fellows work in conjunction with a range of other professionals, including:
+- Work in conjunction with a range of other professionals, including:

 - Physical therapists